207 Squadron RAF Association: Lancaster ED418 EM-G

 'A Bent Sixpence'

 The editor is grateful to Mr Ron Ravenhall for providing this story.
-In 2006 a local councillor in Rugby, at the time he was a ten year old English boy living in Hilversum:
+In 2006 he was a local councillor in Rugby.
+At the time of the events below he was a ten year old English boy living in Hilversum:

 "I was woken by an almighty explosion at five minutes past two on that morning of the 13th May, 1943 and so was every other person living in the town of Hilversum in occupied Holland, as windows were blasted out by an enormous explosion and a spectacular fireworks display in the sky.
 My mother, my two sisters and I dashed outside our little cottage and watched in horror as the fragments of an aeroplane came down to earth, falling like hailstones.
 In the morning, small pieces of aluminium and human bodies littered the area, including gruesome finds like a boot containing a leg, a flying helmet with an ear in it, a knee and fingers.